paultreny/h5bp-redux/readme.md

 - PNG Fix.
 This is a Javascript library that sandwiches PNG image support into IE6 without much fuss.

 - Custom Cursors. (cursor.css) Custom CSS-powered cursors you can use in your page.

+- PNG Gauntlet.
+A tool that optimizes all your PNG files with ease.
+A (Windows) GUI alternative to PNGCrush.

+- Less CSS.
+LESS extends CSS with dynamic behavior such as variables, mixins, operations and functions.

+- H5BP UI.
+A bootstrap-like framework to get your project off the ground, based on H5BP (Utility)

+- Hidden Microformats.
+Microformatted HTML is buried in the source, and hidden from view with CSS.
+Microformats give an extra semantic layer on top of a site.

+- Shrinkr.
+A tool that automatically compresses CSS, and JS, via drag and drop.
+Drop your project's folder into the window, and it minifies everything.
+(Windows only.
+Java Required to run)

 **More information**